Gerry Pencer

 Gerald Norman Pencer (April 26, 1945 – February 3, 1998) was a Canadian philanthropist and business executive who was the head of the soft drink manufacturing company, Cott (later Primo Water Corporation).

 In 1997, he was diagnosed with brain cancer which led him and his wife to create the Gerry & Nancy Pencer Brain Trust, a brain tumour centre where patients could feel at home while receiving state-of-the-art treatment.

 Early life and career

 Pencer was born in Montreal, Canada into a Jewish family.
 When Pencer was 44, he took over Cott, at the time an unknown soft drink manufacturer, from his father.
 Sales increased during Pencer's tenure.

-Pender was also Chairman of Financial Trustco Capital Ltd. which owned Financial Trust Company.
+Pencer was also Chairman of Financial Trustco Capital Ltd. which owned Financial Trust Company.
 Financial Trust Company was acquired by Central Guaranty Trust Company in 1988.

 Personal life and philanthropy

 On May 23, 1997, Pencer was diagnosed with a grade 4 glioblastoma multiforme.
 He and his wife Nancy formed The Gerry & Nancy Pencer Brain Trust.
 Gerry Pencer died in Toronto, Ontario, Canada at the age of 52.
 He was buried in the Holy Blossom Section of the Pardes Shalom Cemetery in Toronto, Ontario.